National Domestic Extremism and Disorder Intelligence Unit

-The National Domestic Extremism and Disorder Intelligence Unit (formerly, the National Domestic Extremism Unit) is a national police unit of the National Police Chiefs' Council within the Metropolitan Police Service Specialist Operations Group.
+The National Domestic Extremism and Disorder Intelligence Unit (formerly the National Domestic Extremism Unit) is an England and Wales police unit of the National Police Chiefs' Council within the Metropolitan Police Service Specialist Operations Group.
+Its role is to gather intelligence on domestic extremism in society, including acts of terrorism motivated by extremism.

 Role

 The National Domestic Extremism and Disorder Intelligence Unit is a police unit within the Metropolitan Police Service Specialist Operations Group.
 The unit was created in 2004 under the Association of Chief Police Officers in Wales and England.
 The purpose of the unit is to gather intelligence on domestic extremism in society including acts of terrorism motivated by extremism.

+Definition of domestic extremism

+The Guardian reported in 2009 that there was no official or legal definition of domestic extremism.
+However, they say that a "vague stab" at a working definition by senior officers is that domestic extremists are individuals or groups "that carry out criminal acts of direct action in furtherance of a campaign.
+These people and activities usually seek to prevent something from happening or to change legislation or domestic policy, but attempt to do so outside of the normal democratic process."
+The same article quotes activists criticising this definition as too loose, worded to give "police the licence to carry out widespread surveillance of whole organisations that are a legitimate part of the democratic process."

+The Independent described the definition as "a label for radical environmental activism – a sort of terrorism-lite."
+It quoted David Howarth, a former Liberal Democrats MP and law professor, who opposed what he saw as "an astonishing conflation of legitimate protest with terrorism".